opensearch-project/documentation-website/_dashboards/dashboard/index.md

 1. In the **Save visualization** window, add a title for the visualization.
 For example, the title for the bar chart panel is Order Date.
 1. Select **Save and return**.

 The bar chart visualization is now saved and you are taken back to the dashboard.
-You'll see three visualizations on the dashboard, as shown in the following image:
+You'll see two visualizations on the dashboard, as shown in the following image:

 ![Dashboard showing visualizations combined in a single view]({{site.url}}{{site.baseurl}}/images/dashboards/new-dashboard.png)